PeopleAndCode/Wordpress-OData-API/README.md

 # OData API for Wordpress by People & Code Inc.

-This plugin is designed to generate an OData API interface for any Wordpress powered website.
+This plugin is currently designed to generate a Read-only OData API interface for any Wordpress powered website.

 The plugin tries to: